gdlc/STAT_COMP/HANDOUTS/PERMUTATION.md

 ## Permutation tests

-In previous classes we discuss how to estimate type-I error rate using simulations.
+In previous classes we discuss how to estimate rejection rates using Monte Carlo simulations.
+When we simulate data from H0, the estimate rejection rate is an estimate of the Type-I error rate (i.e., the proability of rejecting the H0 when H0 holds(.
+When the data is simulated under Ha, the estimated rejection rate is an esitmate of power (i.e., the probability of rejeccting Ha when H0 hodls).

-However, simulating data requires making assumptions that may or may not hold.
-Here, we will use permutations to approximate the distribution of test statistics under the null hypothesis.
+However, simulating data requires making assumptions (e.g., data is normally distributed) that may or may not hold.
+Here, we will use permutations to approximate the distribution of a test statistics under the null hypothesis.
 Permutation analysis is done using real data; thus, there is no need to make any assumptions.

-To simulate data under the null hypothesis we break the association between response and predictor.
-In models involving just one predicor we can permut either the response or the predictor.
-In problems involving multiple predictors, to estimate the a permutation distribution for each of them, we permute just the predictor whose p-value we wish to obtain, keeping the association between the response and other predictors unchanged.

-In the following example we use the [gout data set](https://github.com/gdlc/STAT_COMP/blob/master/DATA/goutData.txt) to approximate the distribution of an statistic (the absolute value of the z-statistic for age, in a model where we regress serum urate on race sex and age).
+In the following example we use the [gout data set](https://github.com/gdlc/STAT_COMP/blob/master/DATA/goutData.txt) to approximate the distribution of the absolute value of the z-statistic for age, in a model where we regress serum urate on race sex and age.

 #### Example 1
 ```r